 I choose to volunteer as a Mamalette Champion because I see the mission and vision of Mamalette as an opportunity to make a difference in my community.
 In addition, I have a passion for maternal and infant health.
 The poor state of maternal and infant health in my community is something that really requires a lot of attention.

-I volunteer as a champion because it gave me a sense of purpose.
-I realized that pregnant women and new mums in my community are not well informed on issues that concerns their health and that of their children which does not make many of them visit the hospital when they are pregnant or when their children is sick, at the end they die untimely or loss their babies.
+I volunteer as a champion because it gives me a sense of purpose.
+I realized that pregnant women and new mums in my community are not well informed on issues that concerns their health and that of their children which does not make many of them visit the hospital when they are pregnant or when their children is sick and at the end they die untimely or lose their babies.
 This is not meant to be because every child and mother has a right to live.

 I also choose to volunteer because it continuously teaches me something new about people, and about myself.
 In helping others, I realize I am helping myself too because we are all in it together and we need to support each other.